LiamSkirrow/gtkconstraint/README.md

-# GTKconstraints
+# GTKconstraint

-A comprehensive SDC constraints *viewer* and *generator*.
-Constraints are hard to visualise and can often be the cause of Silicon bugs, visualise them first with **gtkconstraints**!
+A comprehensive Verilog browser and SDC constraints generator.
+Constraints are hard to visualise and can often be the cause of Silicon bugs, visualise them first with **gtkconstraint**!

 ### Usage